-Each member is an independent director under the applicable NYSE listing standards and SEC rules.
-In addition, the Board has determined that Ms. Lau and Mr. Baird are "Audit Committee Financial Experts" under SEC rules.
+Audit Committee: Each member is an independent director under the applicable NYSE listing standards and SEC rules.
+In addition, the Board has determined that Ms. Lau is an "Audit Committee Financial Expert" under SEC rules.
 The duties and responsibilities of the Audit Committee are set forth in a written charter adopted by the Board of Directors, and are summarized in the Audit Committee Report, which appears in this Proxy Statement.
-The Audit Committee met six times during 2015.
+The Audit Committee met six times during 2020.